netliferesearch/craft-starter/README.md

 2. Add the new origin with `git remote add origin git@github.com:netliferesearch/repository-name`
 3. Push to the new origin with `git push --set-upstream origin master`

-## Install craft
-Go to [http://localhost:5000/admin](http://localhost:5000/admin) and follow the wizard to install craft.

-If you want to change this URL, you'll have to change it in `start.sh`.
-If you want to use browser-sync, you'll have to change it in `webpack.config.js` (line 58) as well.

 ## Dependencies

 1. `composer install` (for all the PHP stuff)